-Summer brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!
+Summertime in Guildford brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!
 However, when the temperatures rise, the dangers to our pets increase too.
-To keep pets safe, you should be aware of potential hazards, as well as some top tips to help prevent your pet from endangering themselves throughout the summer months.
+To keep pets safe, you should be aware of potential hazards, as well as some top tips to help prevent your pet from endangering themselves and having to visit us at Oak Barn Vets.

 - Heatstroke and dehydration